Help articles

 Enabling SSO with Microsoft 365: Administrator Guide

-1. If your organisation is blocking third party applications by default when using a Microsoft 365 sign in.
+Your organisation is blocking third party applications by default when using a Microsoft 365 sign in (you may need to confirm with your IT).

-Please note: The Microsoft Global Administrator does not require e-shot user credentials to set this up.
+The Microsoft Administrator does not require e-shot user credentials to set this up.

 What do you need to do:

-Your Microsoft 365 Global Administrator needs to authorise and give administrative consent to allow users to be set up in your Microsoft 365 AD to use their Microsoft login to seamlessly log in to the e-shot platform.
+Your Microsoft 365 Administrator needs to authorise and give administrative consent to allow e-shot to authenticate your users with their Microsoft 365 credentials.

 Please follow these steps: